openkfw/design-tokens/README.md

 ### How can I use breakpoint design tokens in Tailwind CSS?

-In Tailwind CSS v3, you can easily add breakpoints by defining them in your tailwind.config.js file using JavaScript.
-In Tailwind CSS v4, if you want to use CSS variables with breakpoints, you may need to utilize a preprocessor like <a href="https://v3.tailwindcss.com/docs/using-with-preprocessors#using-sass-less-or-stylus">Sass</a>, as CSS variables and breakpoints do not work seamlessly together in that version.
+In Tailwind CSS v3, you can define breakpoints directly in your `tailwind.config.js` using JavaScript.
+In Tailwind CSS v4, you can either use the <a href="https://v3.tailwindcss.com/docs/using-with-preprocessors#using-sass-less-or-stylus">SCSS preprocessor</a> with variables for breakpoints, or use the standard CSS version and define your breakpoints statically in `px` (without variables), since this only affects breakpoints.